efugier/smartcat/README.md

 # Configuration

-- by default lives at `$HOME/.config/smartcat` or `%USERPROFILE%/.config/smartcat` on windows
+- By default, lives at `$HOME/.config/smartcat` or `%USERPROFILE%\.config\smartcat` on Windows
-- the directory can be set using the `SMARTCAT_CONFIG_PATH` environment variable
+- The directory can be set using the `SMARTCAT_CONFIG_PATH` environment variable
-- use `#[<input>]` as the placeholder for input when writing prompts, if none is provided, it will be automatically added at the end of the last user message
+- Use `#[<input>]` as the placeholder for input when writing prompts; if none is provided, it will be automatically added at the end of the last user message
-- the default model is a local `phi3` ran with ollama but I recommend trying the latest ones and see which one works best for you;
+- The default model is a local `phi3` run with Ollama, but it's recommended to try the latest models and see which one works best for you
-- the prompt named `default` will be the one used by default.
+- The prompt named `default` will be used by default
-- you can play with the temperature and set a default for each prompt depending on its use case;
+- You can adjust the temperature and set a default for each prompt depending on its use case

 Three files are used:

-- `.api_configs.toml` stores your credentials, you need at least one provider with API with key or a local ollama setup;
+- `.api_configs.toml` stores your credentials; you need at least one provider with API key or a local Ollama setup
-- `prompts.toml` stores you prompt templates, you need at least the `default` prompt;
+- `prompts.toml` stores your prompt templates; you need at least the `default` prompt
-- `conversation.toml` stores the latest chat if you need to continue it, it's automanaged but you can make backups if you want.
+- `conversation.toml` stores the latest chat if you need to continue it; it's auto-managed, but you can make backups if desired

 `.api_configs.toml`